Smekalisty/Resume/README.md

-I made my resume to get acquainted with front-end and devops<br />
+I made my resume to get acquainted with frontend<br />
 The result is here: https://smekalisty.com